 A non-intrusive visual appraisal was undertaken from the ground, using binoculars to inspect the external features of the buildings for features which bats could use for roosting, including access or egress points and for signs of bat use including droppings, scratch marks, insect remains and urine smear marks.
-The surveyor paid particular attention to the floor and flat surfaces, window shutters and frames, lintels above doors and windows.
-An endoscope was used to complete a close-up inspection of any accessible features, where appropriate.
+An internal inspection of the buildings was also made, including the living areas and any accessible roof spaces, using a torch and ladders.
+The surveyor paid particular attention to the floor and flat surfaces, window shutters and frames, lintels above doors and windows, and carried out a detailed search of numerous features within the roof space.